gasparka/thesis/docs/pyha.rst

 While fixed-point designs require some extra efforts, Pyha provides reasonably easy way for conversion.
 Lazy init helps, auto conversion possible in future.

+The way how Python allows 'lazy' types and defautl rule of normalized numbers gives almost some sensation of automatic conversion to fixed point.

 .. todo:: show high level design, with fsk receiver, can we just connect the blocks? use inspectrum and real remote signal?
     Ease of reuse..even if we suck at hardware design!